kineticman/FruitDeepLinks/README.md

 ---

-## 📞 Support

-- **Issues:** Use GitHub Issues
-- **Discussions:** Use GitHub Discussions
-- **Documentation:** See `/docs` folder

----

 ## ⚠️ Disclaimer

 This project is for personal use only.
 Users must have legitimate subscriptions to streaming services.
-FruitDeepLinks does not provide, host, or distribute any copyrighted content - it only aggregates publicly available scheduling data and generates deeplinks to official streaming services.
+FruitDeepLinks does not provide, host, or distribute any copyrighted content – it only aggregates publicly available scheduling data and generates deeplinks to official streaming services.

 Use of this software may violate Terms of Service of various platforms.
 Use at your own risk.